 Scale provides another opportunity to establish variety.
 That is, from wide shot to extreme close up is a big range.

 Placement, too.
 If everything is centered in the frame (a bit of a problem) we miss chances to create interest, and even to heighten meaning.
 (That is, the runner at the far right isn't just running, he's accelerating out of the frame.)
 We also talked about orientation, or the angle of arrangement.

-In the comics and cinema post, I cited Hergé and Milt Caniff as examples; I'm returning to them here.
+In the comics and cinema post (now a broken link–gotta get back to that) I cited Hergé and Milt Caniff as examples; I'm returning to them here.
 Above right, I posted a page from Herge's King Ottokar's Sceptre adventure with Tintin, the tuft-headed young detective.
 The bad guys are escaping in an automobile; Tintin pursues them on a motorcycle; they slow down just a little to permit him to catch up; they brake suddenly, and he collides with the rear of the car.
 He's thrown over a hedge, out cold, as they speed away.